MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/software-updates-overview.md

 #### Requirements and prerequisites

 First, ensure that the system can be provisioned as a farm server.
-For more information, see [Hardware and software requirements for SharePoint Server 2016](../install/hardware-and-software-requirements.md).
+For more information, see [Hardware and software requirements for SharePoint Server 2016](../install/hardware-and-software-requirements.md), [Hardware and software requirements for SharePoint Server 2019](/sharepoint/install/hardware-and-software-requirements-2019), and [System requirements for SharePoint Server Subscription Edition](/sharepoint/install/system-requirements-for-sharepoint-subscription-edition).
 Ensure that any server that you plan to update is running the same version of the operating system as the other farm servers.
 This includes updates, service packs, and security hotfixes.

 #### Update strategy